focardi/PasswordCrackingTraining/README.md

 # Automated Training of Password Cracking Tools

-This repository collects data and script of paper "Automated Training of Password Cracking Tools".
+This repository collects data and scripts of paper "Automated Training of Password Cracking Tools".

 ## Mask attacks